fox1983/OSHMI/qtester104/readme.txt

 Directories:
-src - multiplatform qt sources, compile with QT 5.2.1 or later on any supported platform. bin - win32 binaries built with QT 5.2.1.
+src - multiplatform qt sources, compile with QT 5.2.1 or later on any supported platform. bin - win32 binaries built with QT 5.2.1. conf - configuration file

 Can be used to poll substation data and issuing commands.
 The base protocol classes are pure C++ without any platform or non-standard library dependencies, can be used to develop software with other compiler/library/sdk.
-The software is part of a full substation HMI project (planned to be released eventually), it functions as a protocol module for the HMI, but can be used as a standalone protocol tester.
+The software is part of a full substation HMI project (OSHMI - Open Substation HMI), it functions as a protocol module for the HMI, but can be used as a standalone protocol tester.

 It's possible to send a General Interrogation ([GI] button) and log messages on the screen.
 At the right panel is shown a table with the following data columns: